Affordable Care Act and Healthcare Insurance Exchange

 - Buying a new plan from your current health insurer, either directly or through the healthcare exchange: www.WAhealthplanfinder.org or 1-855-WAFINDER (1-855-923-4633)

 If you’ve received a notice from your insurer about picking a new plan and you do not take action, your insurer will automatically move you to the plan that most closely resembles what you have today.
 This new plan could cost more, but it’s not your only option.
-Click here for a list of plans that PacMed contracts with.
+List of plans that PacMed contracts with.

 Where can I get more information?